AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Applies to the following scenarios:
     -   DPDK applications
-    -   Network intensive scenarios such as NFV or SD-WAN, mobile Internet, on-screen video comments, and telecom data forwarding
+    -   Network-intensive scenarios such as NFV or SD-WAN, mobile Internet, on-screen video comments, and telecom data forwarding
     -   Small and medium-sized database systems, caches, and search clusters
     -   Enterprise-level applications of various types and sizes
     -   Big data analysis and machine learning